 CASTING THE HALO TV SERIES

 For the most part, Halo revolves around one Spartan, the Master Chief.
 He is the character fans care about most.
 Pablo Schreiber (Orange Is The New Black, Skyscraper) has been chosen to play the Master Chief in the Halo TV show.
 You may recognize Schreiber as he’s been a working character actor for some time.
 He tends to gravitate toward the “heel” in many of his roles, but here he’ll change it up and play the good guy.

-Natascha McElhone (Californication, Designated Survivor) is Dr. Catherine Halsey and the AI Cortana in the Halo series.
+Natascha McElhone (Californication, Designated Survivor) was originally cast Dr. Catherine Halsey and the AI Cortana in the Halo series.
+However due to scheduling problems, McElhone will no longer be voicing Cortana.
+She will only play Dr. Halsey.
 Halsey is the creator of the SPARTAN-II Project, the one that saw the creation of the Spartans.
 It is also a flash clone of her brain that formed the base of Cortana.

 Bokeem Woodbine (Devil, Spider-Man: Homecoming) will star as Soren-06, a character who will find himself at odds with his old friend, the Master Chief.

 THE TEAM MAKING THE HALO TV SHOW

 Kyle Killen has been selected as both showrunner and writer for the Halo series.
 Killen has written for shows such as Lone Star and Mind Games, neither one a huge success, so Showtime may be rolling the dice here.